kbmajeed/HiddenFiles/README.md

-# HiddenFiles
+This folder is currently in Private Mode.
-Access to this folder has been set to private.
-Contact me to discuss access. kbmajeed1@gmail.com
+Contact me to discuss access: mailto:kbmajeed1@gmail.com